PhenoApps/Field-Book/docs/source/export.rst

 Overview
 --------

-Collected data can be exported to CSV files.
-The Export dialog allows the user to customize how collected data is exported
+Collected data is exported to CSV files.
+The Export dialog allows the user to customize how collected data is exported.

 .. figure:: /_static/images/export/export_framed.png
    :width: 40%